Wholesale Sector Industry Profile

 COMPETITIVE LANDSCAPE

-For most distributors, demand is closely linked to?local economic activity.
-The profitability of individual companies depends on efficient?inventory management?and?order fulfillment?operations.
+For most distributors, demand is closely linked to local economic activity.
+The profitability of individual companies depends on efficient inventory management and order fulfillment operations.
 Large companies can supply customers with a wider range of goods and in more markets, but smaller distributors can compete successfully by carrying specialty products or providing add-on services.
 In the US, the industry is fragmented: the 50 largest firms generate about 30% of industry revenue.

 Computer and communications technology have had a major effect on the industry by improving the efficiency of warehouse and distribution operations.
 Automation may significantly improve industry labor productivity.